John Eaton (politician): Early life

 John Eaton was born on June 18, 1790, near Scotland Neck, Halifax County, North Carolina to John and Elizabeth Eaton.
 The elder John Eaton was a furniture maker who served as county coroner and member of the North Carolina House of Representatives.
 Eaton's uncle, Major Pinketham Eaton (sometimes spelled Pinkerton), was a Continental Army officer who died in combat during the Revolutionary War.
 The first Eaton forebear in America was Andrew Eaton, a watchmaker from Godalming, Surrey born in 1678 who emigrated to North Carolina in 1699.
 Eaton's father owned a large amount of land in middle Tennessee, and the 1790 census lists him as the owner of 12 slaves.
 The younger Eaton attended the University of North Carolina at Chapel Hill from 1802 to 1804.
 He then studied law, attained admission to the bar, and moved to Franklin, Tennessee, where he established a law practice.
 He apparently became a slave owner, as in 1813 he placed a runaway slave ad seeking the recovery of a teenager named Abraham.
 Abraham had a stutter and had crossed the Cumberland River near Haysborough and was thought to have procured a free pass.

 Eaton became active in the Tennessee militia, and attained the rank of major.
 He developed a close friendship with Andrew Jackson, and served as an aide to Jackson during the Creek War and the War of 1812.
 Eaton took part in all Jackson's major campaigns.
 He supported Jackson's controversial decision in November 1814 to attack Pensacola in Spanish Florida, claiming that Spain had put herself in a belligerent position by allowing its territory to be occupied by British soldiers.
 Eaton participated in the Battle of New Orleans.
 After the war, Jackson took command of the Southern U.S. Army District with his headquarters at his home, The Hermitage.
 Eaton served on his staff.
 Eaton later became a major proponent of Jackson's presidential candidacy.
 He also wrote the epitaph on Rachel Jackson's grave.

 John Reid, another Jackson aide, began a biography of Jackson in 1816, but died after writing only four chapters.
 Eaton finished the book, which was published as The Life of Andrew Jackson in 1817.
 This book was revised and republished in 1824 and 1828 to coincide with Jackson's presidential campaigns.
 It became a major primary reference for future Jackson biographers.
-An anti-Jacksonian of Louisiana, Samuel Clement, wrote in 1827 that Eaton "by most impartial persons is considered as the General's mouth-piece, or amanuensis..."